mzazon/awesome-cloud-projects/aws/sagemaker-mlops-pipeline/sagemaker-mlops-pipeline.md

    echo "✅ Created testing buildspec configuration"
    ```

+   The testing BuildSpec is now configured to perform automated model validation.
+This configuration ensures that only models passing functional tests are approved for production deployment, significantly reducing the risk of deploying faulty models.

 6. **Create CodeBuild Projects**:

    CodeBuild projects provide the execution environments for model training and testing phases within our MLOps pipeline.
 By separating training and testing into distinct projects, we achieve better isolation, easier debugging, and more granular control over resource allocation.
 Each project is configured with appropriate compute resources and environment settings optimized for ML workloads.